“No one has manipulated better or taken advantage of the United States more. Nobody’s cheated better than China.”

 As it stands, much of the global tech market is controlled by Apple, Amazon, Google, Facebook and Microsoft.

 These companies don’t just enhance US prestige in the world, they also make a lot of money.
-Apple, for example, is now worth more than the entire FTSE 100 combined.
+Apple, for example, is now worth more than the entire UK index of top 100 companies by market cap combined.

 If TikTok becomes the next big tech firm with global influence, it would be the first time that the US has seen its dominance in the industry challenged meaningfully.